 The believer with a Disciple’s heart will fall out of love with doctrines they used to embrace and even teach.
 Instead of hanging onto the doctrines of men, this believer drops them like a hot potato as God imparts His truth and wisdom about those things.
 Proper exegesis, the rightly dividing of the Truth of God’s Word, results in doctrinal gaps being filled in and faulty portions being replaced entirely.

 I have fallen out of love with religiosity.
-I still teach and serve in my Church, but I have become convinced that many of the things I have taught and have heard preached over the last several years are not right.
+I still teach and serve in my Church when I am asked, but I have become convinced that many of the things I have taught and have heard preached in the past are not right.
 In fact, the huge majority of Church doctrines taught in the Western Church are the heretical doctrines of Arminianism, Semi-Pelagianism, and Pelagianism.
 These heresies depend on one basic tenet.
 They teach the natural man is not totally depraved and has enough good in him to seek God and do works of faith.
 They teach salvation is a choice man makes on his own without God’s help.
 Pelagianism teaches that God does not empower Christians to do His will.
 The Bible clearly teaches the opposite.

 Many who call themselves evangelical are actually operating within complete and unabated Pelagianic doctrines.
 Does this sound familiar?
 A local body of believers decides to have a revival.
 For this event, a special speaker will come from another church or wherever.
 It will be advertised a great deal within the city or the county where the church is.
 The services will involve sermons directed to make decisions based on feelings of guilt or fear.
 Since the gospel is presented there will be some who will sense the conviction of the Holy Spirit.
 These will experience a glorious salvation experience.
 However, there will be mostly false decisions that do not last much longer than the few days after the revival meetings.
 Unfortunately, those numbers are counted as victories for the kingdom.
 The emphasis on this type of evangelism is not a response to a Holy God who is offended by our sin, but instead is based on coming to Christ so He can make our lives better.
 In other words, those people are called to make decisions based on feelings and by their own determination.
 The focus is not on getting right with God, but on people make decisions.